sendgrid/docs/source/API_Reference/Web_API_v3/IP_Management/ip_addresses.md

 {% anchor h2 %}
 GET
 {% endanchor %}
-See a list of all IPs, including warm up status and pools.
+See a list of all assigned and unassigned IPs.
+Response includes warm up status,  pools, assigned subusers, and whitelabel info.
+The start_date field corresponds to when warmup started for that IP.

 {% apiv3example get GET https://api.sendgrid.com/v3/ips %}
 {% v3response %}